ckeditor/ckeditor4-nuget-release/.nuget/README.md

 </script>
 ```

-The NPM package is tagged as 4.23.* without the `-lts` suffix, to keep it consistent with NPM versioning guidelines.
+The CKEditor 4 Nuget packages are tagged as 4.23.* without the `-lts` suffix, to keep it consistent with semantic versioning guidelines.
 Note that the version 4.23.0 and above are the LTS versions of the editor.

 ### Getting CKEditor 4 (Open Source)